 1. Choose an Attorney

-An important first step in a successful filing process is choosing an attorney experienced in asbestos cases.
+An important first step in a successful filing process is choosing an attorney experienced in asbestos claims.
 Top mesothelioma law firms should provide you with a free consultation to talk about your case and address your legal options.

 2. Case Review and Preparation